Illustrations by Ben Lancaster

 Records released later showed that Huffman emailed Barbic about our visit.
 “I believed him,” Huffman wrote.
 “Hmmmm,” Barbic replied, saying his wife had been trolling social media and found evidence suggesting otherwise.
 “Natasha says if you read Facebook there have been people thanking Will Pinkston for killing Great Hearts and he has not written any replies to the contrary.”

 After seeing those emails, I realized that the Tennessee Department of Education had quickly devolved into a gossip mill driven by social media, paranoia and bad policymaking.
-That was when I first began feeling guilty about the root cause: Race to the Top.
+That was when I began feeling guilty about the root cause: Race to the Top.

 The Great Hearts saga continued into August 2012 when the local school board rejected the charter chain for the second time, going against the directive of the State Board of Education.
 Huffman issued a scathing statement: “The Metro Nashville Public Schools Board of Education is now operating in violation of state law.
 We will take appropriate action to ensure that the law is followed.”